 Ready to switch from store bought to homemade?
 Let me help you make some changes!
 Grab my FREE five-part guide to getting started.

-If you do not have an Instant Pot, no worries.
+If you do not have an electric pressure cooker, no worries.
 Simply follow the instructions, but use a large stock pot instead.
 For a really flavorful sauce, cook over medium-low heat for two-to-three hours, stirring often to prevent sticking.

 Meal Ideas